Muhtasham/pod-helper/README.md

 ```

 ## ToDos:
+- [X]  Add support for real-time Automatic Speech Recognition (ASR).
+- [X]  Add support for more audio formats, install ffmpeg.
 - [ ]  Port BERT model for MLM and Sentiment Analysis to TensorRT-LLM.
-- [X]  Add support for real-time Automatic Speech Recognition (ASR).
-- [ ]  Add support for more audio formats.
 - [ ]  Add support for more languages.

 ## Contributing